inf112-v21/G6-1/README.md

 * When selecting cards, if you attempt selecting an empty slot of an already used card the program will think there is a card there.
 Then move the card already in the playing slots one to the right, leaving an empty spot where it was moved from

+* When one person hosts a game, two game-pieces appear on the board.
+When a new player joins, one more appears.
+Only one game-piece should appear per player joined